Mr Dean Webster - Headteacher

 Mr Fisher steadfastly believes that to fulfil your potential you must work hard and embrace challenge.
 This has been shown by his tenacious and imaginative leadership of History, Geography and Humanities departments across South Yorkshire.
 Having been a teacher, a head of department, a head of faculty and an assistant headteacher across two South Yorkshire schools, Mr Fisher has eight years of experience in the education sector.
 Mr Fisher is a Teach First Ambassador and has a huge passion for eradicating inequalities in the UK education system.
 In addition to his roles in schools, Mr Fisher is a senior examiner for the AQA exam board, and he has extensive experience assessing student performance at both GCSE and A-Level.

-Ms Ruth Hollingsworth - Assistant Headteacher
+Ms Ruth Hollingsworth - Assistant Headteacher/HEAD OF ENGLISH

 Qualifications: BA English Literature and Language, PGCE Secondary English

 Ms Hollingsworth read English Literature and Language at Newcastle University, graduating in 2003.
 Initially teaching in Newcastle upon Tyne, before relocating closer to home and joining the Mercia Learning Trust, Ms Hollingsworth has a range of experience across city secondary schools, as Head of English.
 Appointed a subject leader for English in 2015 through the National College, Ms Hollingsworth has leadership experience across literacy, standards and curriculum design.
 Innovative in her approach to reading and creative writing, a love of learning is at the heart of her work and her lessons.